pryv/dev-site/source/getting-started.md

 1. Go to the [registration page](https://sw.pryv.me/access/register.html) (click on the link).
 2. Fill in the form, choose [where you want to store your data](http://api.pryv.com/concepts/#servers) and click on the '**Create**' button.

-/!\ Data in Pryv.io has a geographical location that doesn't change.
-This makes it easier to control what legislations apply.
+*Data in Pryv.io has a geographical location that doesn't change.
+This makes it easier to control what legislations apply.*

-Once this is done, you will receive a welcome email from Pryv.me with your account details.
+Once this is done, you will receive a welcome email from **Pryv.me** with your account details.
 You can sign-in with your Pryv.io account on the following link:

 `'https://${username}.pryv.me/#/SignIn'`

 Or alternatively, just click [**here**](https://sw.pryv.me/access/signinhub.html), enter your username and your password in the second step.

-You have now access to your Pryv.me account through the Pryv.io demo dashboard.
+You have now access to your **Pryv.me** account through the Pryv.io demo dashboard.

 ## Pryv.io demo Dashboard

 Pryv.io demo dashboard is a data visualization tool.

 It enables you to create "events", corresponding to timestamped data - that can be in the form of notes, images, gps location, data points, etc - and to organize it into "streams", while managing the access level to this data.
 To get more information on Pryv data model, you can check the [**dedicated page**](/getting-started/data-modelling).

 The dashboard can then be used to visualize the data you will create and add to your account throughout this guide.